 A local media company created a making-of documentary which also nicely shows our iterative design approach.

 You can find plenty more information, videos, and press coverage on the project website of the Media Computing Group.

 Looks like Germany's prior president Horst Köhler did enjoy playing with it as well.
 Check it out at spiegel.de

 Research in telemedical emergency services

-For my work at the eHealth Group at the humtec Research Centre, I analyzed the tasks and workflow of emergency physicians in order to specify user requirements.
+For my work at the eHealth Group at the humtec Research Centre, I analyzed the tasks and workflow of emergency physicians to specify user requirements.
 For my research, I talked to emergency physicians and did a participatory observation on the ambulance car and in the emergency center with my co-worker Shirley Beul.
 Our work resulted in two publications, which describe the process and present preliminary guidelines.

 PersonalChef - Diploma Thesis

 My friend Stefan developed a great application to create tilt shift photography effects and asked me to redesign the interaction metaphors and the interface.
-Many people enjoyed our app and some of them even posted video reviews online (video 1,video 2) that nicely show the interaction with it.
+Many people enjoyed our app, and some of them even posted video reviews online (video 1, video 2) that nicely show the interaction with it.
 The development was recently handed over to other developers, but the app can still be purchased at the old website or the Mac AppStore